Rossignol Soul 7 HD Review

 Stability at Speed

-Rossignol introduced their all-new Air Tip 2.0 in this years Soul 7 HD and claim that it would reduce weight while delivering stability.
+Rossignol uses their Air Tip 2.0 in the Soul 7 HD and claim that it reduces weight while delivering stability.
 Our testers found the skis were lightweight, but once they got up to speed on them, their confidence in the ski dropped.

-The unique tips began to chatter and felt remarkably like the Icelantic Pioneer 95.
-Although, unlike the Pioneer, the Soul 7 felt more stable underfoot, due in part to carbon-alloy mix used in the core of the ski.
-If you're one a groomer and the snow is soft, feel free to open it up on these skis.
+The unique tips began to chatter when ramping up speed, but our testers did find some stability underfoot, due in part to a carbon-alloy mix used in the core of the ski.
+If you're on a groomer and the snow is soft, feel free to open it up on these skis.
 If it is firm or variable, proceed with caution.

-The Rossignol Soul 7 HD came in right in the middle of the pack regarding it's carving performance.
-Our testers felt just as confident laying them on edge in the soft snow as with the Blizzard Rustler 10, but when the snow surface was uneven or firm, the Soul 7 seemed to lose a bit of edge hold.
+The Soul 7 HD came in right in the middle of the pack regarding it's carving performance.
+Our testers felt confident laying them on edge in the soft snow, but when the snow surface was uneven or firm, the Soul 7 seemed to lose a bit of edge hold.

-This Soul 7 also excels at short radius, and quick carving turns, and the Rossignol racing background is evident, even on this mid-fat freeride ski.
-Plenty of fun can be had when these skis are on edge; you just need to be a little more picky about the conditions.
+This Soul 7 also excels at short radius, and quick carving turns.
+Rossignol racing background is evident in this ski, although not quite like its on-piste inspired cousins, which we also reviewed.
+Plenty of fun can be had when these skis are on edge.
+You just need to be a little more picky about the conditions.

 While not the worst ski in this category, the Soul 7 HD was far from the best.
-Aggressive tip chatter was seen/felt/heard when the snow refroze overnight after a full day of sun and warm temperatures.
+We saw, felt and heard aggressive tip chatter when the snow refroze overnight after a full day of sun and warm temperatures.

 The saving grace for the Soul 7 was that some of the chatter felt in the front of the ski was not felt underfoot.
-The skis felt damp underfoot, unlike the Line Sick Days, and were capable of absorbing some vibrations underfoot.
+The skis felt damp underfoot and were capable of absorbing some vibrations.

 We had a blast in the soft snow on these skis.
 Some of our testers even preferred them over our other skis in the line up because their soft and consistent flex was ideal for big powder days.
-Skis like the Volkl Mantra scored just as well with a 9 out of 10, but if we had to choose one ski to win this category, it would be the Rossignol Soul 7 HD.
+Skis with smaller waists scored just as well, though.

 What makes the Soul 7 fun in the powder translates pretty well to our playfulness category.
-It is lightweight, like the Icelantic Pioneer 96, which makes the skis easier to swing and spin in the air.
+It is lightweight, which makes the skis easier to swing and spin in the air.

-The skis have just enough tail rocker to ski switch, but shouldn't be compared to a true twin tip like the Moment PB&J. As long as the landings were soft, our testers had a great time playing around in our testing zones on the Soul 7.
+The skis have just enough tail rocker to ski switch, but shouldn't be compared to a true twin tip.
+As long as the landings were soft, our testers had a great time playing around in our testing zones on the Soul 7.

-In similar fashion to the Volkl Mantra, the Soul 7 skis a bit long and feels clunky in the troughs.
-It does have a low swing weight, which may be it's saving grace as that allows you to get your tips around if the moguls aren't too deep or close together.
+The Soul 7 skis a bit long and feels clunky in the troughs.
+It does have a low swing weight, which may be its saving grace, as that allows you to get your tips around if the moguls aren't too deep or close together.
 The width underfoot is also not ideal for navigating bumps.
-All that being said, if your bump line gets coated in two feet of fresh, this may be the right tool for the job.
+All that said, if your bump line gets coated in two feet of fresh, this may be the right tool for the job.